Virtual Field Trips

 In the 20th century, African American women formed the backbone of the modern Civil Rights Movement.
-They were the critical mass, the grassroots leaders challenging America to embrace justice and equality for all.
-This program discusses women’s critical roles in the Montgomery Bus Boycott, Little Rock’s Central High School integration, and the little-known women behind the scenes of the 1963 March on Washington for Jobs and Freedom.
-Join us to explore the Civil Rights Movement through the perspectives of its women leaders.
-This program is most appropriate for a minimum of a 5th grade audience through undergraduate and adult audiences.
+This program explores women’s critical roles in the Montgomery Bus Boycott, Little Rock’s Central High School integration, and the women behind the scenes of the 1963 March on Washington for Jobs and Freedom.

-The woman suffrage movement has roots going back to the founding of the nation.
+The fight for women’s right to vote goes back to the founding of the United States of America.
 This program will explore the early factors in the suffrage movement including key women such as Abigail Adams, Elizabeth Cady Stanton, Sojourner Truth, and Susan B. Anthony.
 Learn about the early women's rights movement in the United States and the legislation that was put in place to halt the movement.
-This program is most appropriate for 5th grade audience through undergraduate and adult audiences.

 By the early 20th century, women were fighting nation-wide for the right to vote.
 A group of women, adopting radical tactics from their British counterparts, brought their protests to Washington, DC and to the very door of the White House.
-Learn how Alice Paul, Lucy Burns, and the National American Woman Suffrage Association (NAWSA) drew public attention to their cause and were an example of peaceful public protest in the United States.
-This program is most appropriate for a minimum of a 5th grade audience through undergraduate and adult audiences.
+Learn how Alice Paul, Lucy Burns, and the National American Woman Suffrage Association (NAWSA) drew public attention to their cause and were an example of public protest in the United States.